Leadership development executive education programs

 - Newly hired managers who are getting ready to recruit and assemble teams.

-- Small-business owners looking to improve employee relations and increase productivity.
+- Small-business owners hoping to improve employee relations and increase productivity.

 - Business managers aspiring to a higher level of team building and thought leadership.

-- Degree-holders seeking a credential to give them more credibility as a leadership professional.
+- Degree-holders seeking credentials to give them more credibility as leadership professionals.

 - Aspiring MBA candidates hoping to test their leadership knowledge and skills.